CANO Investors Have Opportunity to Lead Cano Health, Inc. f/k/a Jaws Acquisition Corp. Securities Fraud Lawsuit

-BENSALEM, Pa., April 18, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Cano Health, Inc. ("Cano" or the "Company") f/k/a Jaws Acquisition Corp. ("Jaws") (NYSE: CANO).
+LOS ANGELES, April 21, 2022 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Cano Health, Inc. ("Cano" or the "Company") f/k/a Jaws Acquisition Corp. ("Jaws") (NYSE: CANO).

 Class Period: May 18, 2020 – February 25, 2022